aimas/TuniErp-8.0/doc/howtos/backend.rst

 .. warning::

-    This tutorial requires :ref:`having installed Odoo <setup/install>`
+    This tutorial requires :ref:`having installed TuniERP <setup/install>`

-Start/Stop the Odoo server
+Start/Stop the TuniERP server
 ==========================

-Odoo uses a client/server architecture in which clients are web browsers accessing the Odoo server via RPC.
+TuniERP uses a client/server architecture in which clients are web browsers accessing the TuniERP server via RPC.

 Business logic and extension is generally performed on the server side, although supporting client features (e.g. new data representation such as interactive maps) can be added to the client.

-In order to start the server, simply invoke the command :ref:`odoo.py
+In order to start the server, simply invoke the command :ref:`tunierp.py
 <reference/cmdline>` in the shell, adding the full path to the file if
 necessary:

 .. code:: bash

-    odoo.py
+    tunierp.py

 The server is stopped by hitting ``Ctrl-C`` twice from the terminal, or by killing the corresponding OS process.

-Build an Odoo module
+Build an TuniERP module
 ====================

 Both server and client extensions are packaged as *modules* which are optionally loaded in a *database*.

-Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.
+TuniERP modules can either add brand new business logic to an TuniERP system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to TuniERP's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.

-Everything in Odoo thus starts and ends with modules.
+Everything in TuniERP thus starts and ends with modules.

 Composition of a module
 -----------------------

-An Odoo module can contain a number of elements:
+An TuniERP module can contain a number of elements:

 Business objects
-    declared as Python classes, these resources are automatically persisted by Odoo based on their configuration
+    declared as Python classes, these resources are automatically persisted by TuniERP based on their configuration

 Data files
     XML or CSV files declaring metadata (views or workflows), configuration